How to keep your jack-o’-lantern from turning into moldy, maggoty mush before Halloween

 Pick a healthy pumpkin and transport it carefully

-Post-harvest diseases – those that occur after the pumpkin is removed from the vine – can happen anywhere between the field where they were grown and your front step.
-A bruise or crack will allow opportunistic fungi, bacteria, water molds and small insects to invade and colonize your pumpkins.
-Keeping the rind defect-free and stem intact ensures your prized pumpkin a longer shelf life.
+Post-harvest diseases – those that occur after the pumpkin is removed from the vine — can happen anywhere between the field where they were grown and your front step.
+A bruise or crack will allow opportunistic fungi, bacteria, water molds, and small insects to invade and colonize your pumpkins.
+Keeping the rind defect-free and the stem intact ensures your prized pumpkin has a longer shelf life.

 Secure your pumpkins en route to your house so they don’t suffer bruising or stem breakage.
 My family often uses seat belts to protect ours.
 Once home, don’t carry your pumpkin by the stem, which can lead to breakage, especially if it is big and heavy.